fpc/FPCSource/rtl/netware/README.txt

 #ENDIF

     This adds the search path for the rtl-units as well as for the needed import-files.
-    You can use the import files from the rtl/netware directory, they are automaticly installed.
+    You can use the import files from the rtl/netware directory, they are automatically installed.
 If you want to use import files from novell, be aware that you have to convert the files to unix format (i.e. with dos2unix).